invana/invana/docs/index.md

 from invana.ogm.fields import StringProperty, DateTimeProperty from invana.ogm.relationships.cardinality import Multi, Simple, Many2One, One2Many, One2One
-from invana.ogm import indexes from invana.queryset import NodeQuerySet, RelationshipQuerySet
+from invana.ogm import indexes from invana.queryset import NodeModalQuerySet, RelationshipModalQuerySet

 class LivesIn(RelationshipModel):